West Virginia Mountaineers men's soccer: Conference membership

 (NOTE: Prior to 1972, the NCAA sponsored only one championship in men's soccer.
 In 1972, the NCAA began sponsoring a championship in the College Division, which in turn was split into today's Divisions II and III in 1973.
 The 1972 College Division Tournament was retroactively considered to be the first D-II championship event.
 WVU remained in competition in the University Division, which was renamed Division I in 1973, and has remained in D-I to this day.)

+Rivalries

+Mountain State Derby

+West Virginia's biggest rivals are Marshall, as the two sides are the only Division 1 men's soccer teams in the state.
+Both teams are members of the Sun Belt Conference for men's soccer, and matches between the two teams typically draw large crowds.

+Big 12 Derby and Big 12 / SEC Challenge

+As West Virginia and UCF are the only two Big 12 schools that sponsor the sport, since 2023, the two teams have in the Sun Belt a rivalry similar to Kentucky and South Carolina, Southeastern Conference members in that their derby is for the honour of their regular conference.
+In addition, the four teams have a four-way rivalry, the "Big 12 / SEC Challenge," inside the Sun Belt.